mengchaoheng/PX4-ECL/README.md

 make test
 ```
 ## Post Proess ECL
-By following the steps mentioned below you can create a static library which can be included in projects and the post process application:
+By running the following command, you can use the ulg file of px4 to run the ekf algorithm offline.

+1. Put the .ulg file in the log_data folder and run the gen_csv_from_ulg.m file (need to pre-install python and ulog2csv)

+2. build ECL lib.
 ```
 mkdir build/
 cd build/
 cmake ..
 make
 ```
-The appliction would be in `build\main\postEcl`
+The appliction would be in `build\main\postEcl`, Run postEcl application

-Run postEcl application,
 ```
-cd main/
+cd build/
-./postEcl filename
+./main/postEcl
 ```
+3. run main.m in the log_data files.
+Make sure the correct ulg file name is set in gen_csv_from_ulg.m and main.m.

 The output file would be `ecloutput.csv`.
 ### Change Indicator / Unit Tests